eredden/Algorithms-and-Data-Structures/notes/basics.md

 ### Algorithms

 A good way to solve a problem is to visualize it, write psuedocode, then real code.
-Check out `linear-search.c` and `binary-search.c` for the programs covered during this lesson so far.
+Check out `linear-search.c`, `binary-search.c`, and `two-crystal-balls.c` for the programs covered during this lesson so far.
+Most of the topics dicussed in the lesson videos for these pertained to how each search algorithm worked and the planning that went into it, and I figure it would be easier to review the code for these programs than it is to write out the explanations here.